 cd .. mkdir llvm-gcc-4.2-objects cd llvm-gcc-4.2-objects

 Configure llvm-gcc (here it is configured to install into /usr/local).
 The --enable-checking flag turns on sanity checks inside the compiler.
-To turn off these checks (not recommended), replace --enable-checking with --disable-checking.
+If you omit it then LLVM should be built with make ENABLE_OPTIMIZED=1.
 Additional languages can be appended to the --enable-languages switch, for example --enable-languages=ada,c,c++.

 ../llvm-gcc-4.2/configure --prefix=/usr/local --enable-languages=ada,c \ --enable-checking --enable-llvm=$PWD/../llvm-objects \ --disable-bootstrap --disable-multilib